 In your third year you have the opportunity to submit your work for the Nick Park Award – an annual competition exclusive to Sheffield Hallam students which is judged by the team at Aardman.

 You may be able to study abroad as part of the Erasmus programme.

 Placements and work experience

-On this course you have the opportunity to take a one-year paid work placement between the second and third year.
+On this course you have the opportunity to take a one-year paid work placement between your second and third year.
 Placements allow you to apply your learning, develop new and existing skills, increase your industry knowledge and experience and be more attractive to potential employers.

 To help create a stimulating environment and to ensure that you gain the latest industry knowledge, you attend animation festival trips, film seminars and guest lectures by industry experts.
 Our industry links include Aardman, Double Negative, Frame Store, MacKinnon and Saunders, Cartoon Saloon, Finger Industries and Mew Lab.